Lin-Kyi/lin-kyi.github.io/_pages/about.md

 My research focus is on data governance and deceptive design (AKA dark patterns), with a special focus on online consent.
 I combine my knowledge of HCI, psychology, and quantitative + qualitative methods to investigate research questions, and engage in interdisciplinary collaborations.

-Due to my unexpected (but very exciting!) journey into computer science research, I want to expand our ideas of what "computer science" is to encourage more diversity in this field.
-Stereotypes about computer science and computer scientists deter many women and underrepresented groups from pursuing computer science [[read more here]](https://www.semanticscholar.org/paper/Cultural-stereotypes-as-gatekeepers%3A-increasing-in-Cheryan-Master/d1acea2d2928dac63e9594890c1208699440ded0).
-Accidentally stumbling upon this wonderful career path after taking a course on design in undergrad has led me to realize how broad and interesting computer science is; just look at the cool work being published at top computer science conferences such as [CHI](https://dl.acm.org/conference/chi), [CSCW](https://dl.acm.org/conference/cscw), [FAccT](https://dl.acm.org/conference/facct), etc. to understand how wide this field can be.

-If you are from the social sciences and interested in pivoting to computer science, please feel free to reach out to me and I'd be happy to chat!

 My CV can be found here: [PDF](https://drive.google.com/file/d/1unuo2FoOqlD6Z5KrGHKJJYJapfA6UV7H/view?usp=sharing) (updated Nov.
 12, 2022)

 ### Education